icdocsoc/ichack/docs/tech-stack/nuxt.md

 Follow the [Nuxt](https://nuxt.com) documentation [here](https://nuxt.com/docs/getting-started/introduction).

 Nuxt is a great Vue-based meta-framework to build full stack applications.
 It comes with a built-in [Nitro server](https://nitro.unjs.io/) (which we largely ignore because of the lack of features and poor documentation, we use Hono instead).
 Nuxt's documentation, however, was good and now it's even better; so have a thorough read of it (including some complex stuff like [Layers](https://nuxt.com/docs/getting-started/layers) and [configuration](https://nuxt.com/docs/api/nuxt-config)).
-Here, we are going to touch upon rendering modes:

 ::: warning
 If you ever see an error like *"Hydration mismatch"* on your console, **DO NOT IGNORE IT AND AIM TO FIX IT ASAP!!**